-Why Are Companies Ditching Their Old Learning Management Systems?
+Companies Are Ditching Their Old Learning Management Systems

 In their desire to enable employees to continue growing and learning professionally, many companies have fallen hard for the lure of Learning Management Systems.
 While LMSs are capable of doing some great things, they are far from the end-all, be-all of Learning and Development.
 In fact, more and more companies are realizing that pure automation isn’t all it’s cracked up to be.